AstroMusers/mejiro/README.md

 Then, execute the Jupyter notebooks in the `examples` directory in order.

-Note that this `hydra`-based configuration will be changed soon.
+> :warning: Note that this `hydra`-based configuration will be changed soon.

 # Pipeline Execution